 “Den echo dei te thalassa pote...”

-She has never seen the sea?
+She had never seen the sea?

 “Are you sure you want to go?”

-This is unexpected.
+This was unexpected.

-I tell him we are very keen.
+I told him we were very keen.

 “Are you determined?”

-I tell him we are.
+I told him we were.

 “Yes?
 How determined?”

-“Really,” I repeat.
-“We are…”
+“Really,” I repeated.
+“We really are…”

 We set out on the path, shepherded by a hard sun straight above us.